INF8250AE/EV-charging-rl/README.md

 ```bash
 uv run scripts/train_agent.py algo=ddqn
 ```
-You can change the training seed in the config or pass `training.seed=0` for instance.
-We use multiple training seeds to report our results.
+You can change the training seed in the config or pass `training.seed=0` like: uv run scripts/train_agent.py algo=ddqn training.seed=0 We use multiple training seeds [0, 1, 2, 3, 4] to report our results.

 ## A2C
 ```bash
 uv run scripts/train_agent.py algo=a2c
 ```
-You can change the training seed in the config or pass `training.seed=0` for instance.
-We use multiple training seeds to report our results.
+We add seeds same as DDQN.

 ## Genetic Algorithm
 ```bash